hemati/FlowiseDocs/integrations/embeddings/README.md

 * Diversity measurement (where similarity distributions are analyzed)
 * Classification (where text strings are classified by their most similar label)

-Below are some of the embedding models available to use in Flowise:
+Below are some of the embedding models available to use in LangFlux:

 * [Azure OpenAI Embeddings](azure-openai-embeddings.md)
 * [LocalAI Embeddings](localai-embeddings.md)